-With axles ranging from 500kg static load up to 25 tonnes, using disc or drum brakes, with back locks of up to 70° and the ability to tailor axles to suit each customers individual requirements we believe at FPW that we can offer a steer axle solution for any special purpose vehicle.
+With axles ranging from 500kg static load up to 25 tonnes, using disc and drum brakes, with back locks of up to 70 degrees and the ability to tailor axles to suit each customers individual requirements we believe at FPW that we can offer a steer axle solution for any special purpose vehicle.

-At FPW we can adapt the axle beam to make provision for any type of suspension mounting be it leaf spring, Coil spring with shock absorber, air sprung or metalastic rubber mounting.
+At FPW we can adapt the axle beam to make provision for any type of suspension mounting be it leaf spring, Coil spring with shock absorber, air sprung or metalistic rubber mounting.

-Steering arrangements used include full hydraulic steering or conventional steering box either coupled direct to a drag link arm or through a bell crank arrangement to achieve higher lock angles and tighter turning radius.
+Steering arrangements used include full hydraulic sterring or conventional sterring box either coupled direct to a drag link arm or through a bell crank arrangement to achive higher lock angles and tighter turning radius.

 As an alternative to our range of beam axles we have recently developed an independent suspension system aimed at the industrial market.
 This is much more robust than the normal road going independent arrangements to cope with the more demanding conditions found in industrial applications.